1- How to configure BSP files to enable SPI?

 After that, we need to download spidev_test file from here and extract it.

-Then, go to file destination, open a terminal there and compile this file using below command:
+Then, go to file destination, open a terminal there.
+Compile this file & enable the spidev module using below commands:

 gcc spidev_test.c -o spidev_test

 After this step, use below command to test SPI: